Will I Fall In Love Again After A Bad Heartbreak? How Can I Move On?

 Grief can be a normal response to a major loss in your life, and that includes the loss of a relationship.
 There are generally five stages of grief.
 Knowing what to expect in each one can help you work through them in a healthy way.

-The stages of grief may occur in order for some people, while others may go back and forth between stages until they feel they have recovered from the loss and are able to move on with their lives.
-The stages of grief are normally laid out as follows:
+The stages of grief may occur for some people, while others may go back and forth between stages until they feel they have recovered from the loss and can move on with their lives.
+The stages of grief are typically laid out as follows:

 Denial

 This is usually a period where you may feel in shock or as though the situation isn’t real.
-You may tell yourself or others that you’ll get back together or that you didn’t actually break up with your partner.
-You may be confused about the situation, or you might simply avoid discussing it.
+You may tell yourself or others that you’ll get back together or didn’t actually break up with your partner.
+You may be confused about the situation or simply avoid discussing it.

 Anger